Anxiety Treatment

 What to Expect From Anxiety Treatment at Lifeline Behavioral Health

-Counseling is at the core of what we do at Lifeline Behavioral Health.
-We believe everyone can benefit from therapy in both an individual and group setting, and we address every situation a person might be facing that contributes to their anxiety.
-Whether it’s short-term anxiety related to a stressful life situation or something you’ve been living with for years – we’re eager to talk through it with you and help.
+Counseling is at the heart of Lifeline Behavioral Health.
+We believe everyone can benefit from therapy in both individual and group settings, and we address the challenges contributing to each person’s anxiety.
+Whether it’s short-term stress or something you’ve carried for years, we’re here to talk it through and help.

-Anxiety is a common mental health condition that impacts all age groups.
-At Lifeline Behavioral Health, we offer treatment specific to children, preteens, and adolescents, recognizing that their circumstances are unique from adults.
+Anxiety is a common condition that affects all ages.
+At Lifeline, we offer treatment tailored to children, preteens, and adolescents, recognizing that their needs differ adults.

-We offer therapy groups for adults and teens alike, with groups focused on cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), women’s wellness, men’s behavior, substance use disorder recovery, parenting, veterans’ and first responders’ concerns, and health anxiety.
-Adolescents’ groups focus on DBT, empowerment, and general mental health.
+We also provide therapy groups for adults and teens, including CBT, DBT, women’s wellness, men’s behavior, substance use recovery, parenting, veterans and first responders, and health anxiety.
+Adolescent groups focus on DBT, empowerment, and overall mental health.

 How the Different Kinds of Outpatient Treatment Help With Anxiety